amrwc/derulo/README.md

 This method utilises PowerShell to download the required files, but relies on the batch script to mitigate potential restrictions around `.ps1` files.

 _In some restricted environments the PowerShell method may not work.
-In such case, try one of the CMD methods below._
+In such case, try one of the CMD-only methods below._

 1. Open CMD